 This exception is known as sovereign immunity, and it is based on the English notion that the government cannot be held responsible, because "the king can do no wrong."
 The thing is that sovereign immunity also stretches all the way to all properties and actually to whoever serves the government.
 If a garbage truck runs you over, if a teacher abuses a student or a police car rear-ends you, the government decides if you are allowed to sue and then limits the recovery up to $200K per person or $300K per tort claim.

-In 1975, the passage of 768.28 opened the door to claims, but also made the entire processes anything but friendly.
+In 1975, the passage of Florida Statutes section 768.28 opened the door to claims, but also made the entire process anything but friendly.
 When strict guidelines are met, a state entity can be held liable for negligence under the same circumstances as an individual but considering the caps permitted under the law.
 In addition to the caps from 768.28, Florida has thrown up a series of barriers in the form of conditions.
 Failure to comply with all notices, disclosures, and obligations can result in rejecting the claim.

 Florida imposes certain limitations on the types of claims that plaintiffs can bring:

-- Government employees cannot be held personally liable for damage unless they have caused it on purpose.
+- Government employees cannot be held personally liable for damage unless they have caused it on purpose

-- Claims against the state of Florida are limited to a total of $200K per person or $300K per incident.
+- Claims against the state of Florida are limited to a total of $200K per person or $300K per incident

-- The state may appeal any resolution of a case.
+- The state may appeal any resolution of a case

-- Actions against State Universities must be brought in the County where the University's campus is located.
+- Actions against State Universities must be brought in the County where the University's campus is located

-Because of the cap on damages, the most the government the most will have to pay to a plaintiff is the capped amount, so an actual interest in settling pre-suit is very rare, forcing the claimant to sue.
+Because of the cap on damages, the most the government will have to pay to a plaintiff is the capped amount, so an actual interest in settling pre-suit is very rare, forcing the claimant to sue.

 Making a Claim for Compensation in Florida

-At The Law Offices of Sean M. Cleary, we do not take cases of damages against the county, city or state of Florida because the injuries suffered and the medical bills are, usually, higher than what these cases can recover.
+At The Law Offices of Sean M. Cleary, we do not take cases of damages against the county, city, or state of Florida because the injuries suffered and the medical bills are, usually, higher than what these cases can recover.
 What we can do is look for other parties that could be sued.

 The good news is that you could make a claim against any available uninsured motorist coverage or you could make a product liability claim if a defective vehicle part caused the accident.

+In Florida, these types of accidents are extremely common, due to the metropolitan nature of the city.
+There always seems to be some road that is undergoing construction or expansion, and this can lead to severe, if not fatal, injuries to pedestrians.
 Special procedures are involved in filing a claim against the city or state government and often include shorter time limits to present the case.
 The government may be held liable for the accident and the value of your damages could be equal to or more than $200K, but the most that you can get is still $200K.

-If you are injured due to medical negligence in a Florida municipal hospital, you have to go through several steps which take time, and the most that you, as a survivor with a catastrophic injury can get is $200K.
+Case scenario #4: If you are injured due to medical negligence in a Florida municipal hospital, you have to go through several steps which take time, and the most that you, as a survivor with a catastrophic injury can get is $200K.